Nearsoft/jobs/readme.md

 ### As a JavaScript developer, you will...

-* Deliver best-in-class Front-End solutions for clients using JavaScript frameworks
+* Deliver best-in-class front-end solutions for clients using JavaScript frameworks
 * Write stories (use cases, technical and functional requirements), tests and code
 * Help guide clients towards effective solutions that balance technical requirements and business needs
 * Participate in tech sales by providing estimates, risks, assumptions, requirements for future opportunities and participating in sales meetings